 the on-line role-playing game Second Life produced by Linden Labs.

-Its a phenomenal platform that allows endless virtual freedoms in a
+It’s a phenomenal platform that allows endless virtual freedoms in a

 world without oxygen.
 However, Second Life is a world in major